stanford-crfm/helm-efficiency/README.md

 Inference Efficiency Metrics for Autoregressive Transformer Models", accepted to NeurIPS 2023.

-This repository has the following structure:
+This repository contains the following:
 - `megatron_lm` is a Git sub-module with Megatron-LM checked out to the commit hash used in our experiments.
   - `scripts` contains example scripts to profile models of interest on various prompt sizes